Robin Thicke: 1977–1998: Early years and family

 Thicke was born in Los Angeles, California, on March 10, 1977.
-His parents are American actress-singer Gloria Loring, who appeared on the NBC daytime drama Days of Our Lives, and Canadian actor Alan Thicke (1947–2016), known for his role on the TV sitcom Growing Pains.
+His parents are American actress-singer Gloria Loring, who appeared on the NBC daytime drama Days of Our Lives, and Canadian actor Alan Thicke, known for his role on the TV sitcom Growing Pains; the duo also composed theme music such as Diff'rent Strokes and its spin-off The Facts of Life.
 They divorced when Thicke was 7 years old.
-He has an older brother, Brennan, who worked as a voice actor and voiced the titular character on the Dennis the Menace cartoon, and a younger half-brother, Carter.
-Robin Thicke also appeared in small roles on The Wonder Years, The New Lassie, Just the Ten of Us and several episodes of Growing Pains.
+He has an older brother, Brennan, who worked as a voice actor and voiced the titular character on the animated Dennis the Menace series, and a younger half-brother, Carter.
+Robin Thicke also appeared in small roles on TV shows: The Wonder Years, The New Lassie, Just the Ten of Us and several episodes of Growing Pains.

 Thicke's parents were supportive of his musical inclinations; his father helped him to write and structure his first songs.
 According to Robin Thicke, his father would not pay for him (then in his early teens) and his vocal group, As One, to record a professionally produced demo tape, wanting Robin to focus on his studies and graduate from school before committing to the pursuit of a career in music.
 The demo ultimately was paid for by jazz vocalist Al Jarreau, an uncle of one of the group members.
 His demo made its way to R&B singer Brian McKnight, who was impressed enough by Thicke to invite him into the studio to work with him.
 Thicke was signed to McKnight's production company; "Anyway", a song co-written with Thicke, was featured on McKnight's second album I Remember You.
 Thicke's peers jokingly nicknamed him "Brian McWhite".
 It was Thicke's association with McKnight, who Thicke counts as one of his first mentors, that led him to his acquaintance with Jimmy Iovine and helped him to land his first recording contract with Interscope Records at the age of 16.
 Thicke later joined a hip hop duo with future Beverly Hills 90210 actor Brian Austin Green.